Harvey Saunders

-Harvey Read Saunders (born 20 July 1997) is an English professional footballer who plays as a striker for Eastleigh, on loan from club Tranmere Rovers.
+Harvey Read Saunders (born 20 July 1997) is an English professional footballer who plays as a striker for club Northampton Town.

 Early and personal life

 Saunders is from Staindrop.
 He is nicknamed "Rooster".

 Career

 Early career

 Saunders joined local club Barnard Castle at the age of 6 or 7, leaving at under-14s after the club folded.
 He occasionally played rugby for a local club and then began working full-time in an Indian restaurant.
 The restaurant entered a team into a football competition, which they won.
 Saunders then began playing Sunday League football, before signing for Darlington Railway Athletic, initially at under-18 level but then for the senior team.
 He then played for Bishop Auckland and Durham City.
 He then signed for Darlington, making his debut in January 2017.
 Whilst at Darlington he had loan spells at Ryhope Colliery Welfare and Dunston UTS.
 In total he scored 11 goals in 66 league games for Darlington.